Calabar Carnival

-Calabar Carnival is an annual carnival held in Cross River State, Nigeria.
-Also known as Africa's Biggest Street Party, the carnival holds every December and was declared by the then governor of Cross River State, Mr. Donald Duke as an activity to mark Christmas celebration yearly.
+Calabar Carnival also known as "Carnival Calabar" is an annual carnival held in Cross River State, Nigeria.
+Colloquially entitled Africa's Biggest Street Party, the carnival holds every December and was declared by the then governor of Cross River State, Mr. Donald Duke as an activity to mark Christmas celebration yearly.
 He said his vision for creating the festival was to make Cross-River a home of tourism and hospitality in Nigeria and Africa.
 The quality of the festival has grown over the years making it Nigeria's biggest carnival and an internationally recognized festival.
 It used to be a month-long event that began on the 1st of December, until the former governor of the state, Benedict Ayade reduced it to two weeks after he was elected.
 During the 2017 carnival, Former governor Benedict Ayade said in his speech that the carnival is to showcase Africa as the richest continent and a blessed place where the young ones should be proud to belong.
 The carnival has always been entertaining and colourful as different competitions take place and huge cash prizes are won.
-Calabar which is also known by the name Canaan City, is a city in south-eastern Nigeria.
-Calabar is actually the capital city of Cross River State.
+Calabar which is also known by the name Canaan City, is a city in southern Nigeria.
+Calabar is the capital city of Cross River State.
 Calabar sits adjacent to the Calabar and Great Kwa Rivers and Falls as well as the creeks of the Cross River.
+According to Ojoi Ekpenyong, the managing director of the tourism bureau, the event hosted over 248,000 visitors.

 History

 The Calabar Carnival is an old cultural event that started even before Nigerian independence.
-During the Nigerian civil war that lasted from 1966 - 1970, the carnival was halted for a while for security reasons, but it commenced in 1971 when the governor of South Eastern state was Brigadier General U. J. Esuene and was celebrated throughout the 80s and 90s..
+During the Nigerian civil war that lasted from 1966 - 1970, the carnival was halted for a while for security reasons, but it commenced in 1971 when the governor of South Eastern state was Brigadier General U. J. Esuene and was celebrated throughout the 80s and 90s.

 By 1993 political crises that later lead to the death of M.K.O Abiola, following election results annulment by then military president, Gen. Ibrahim Babangida, as the crises engulfed the entire nation, subsequent events from the political crises lead to economic down turn, massive protest, and Commonwealth sanctions.
 All these slowed down the Calabar Festival celebration again.

 In 2004, former governor Donald Duke of Cross River, as a way to promote tourism and improve the local economy reboosted the Calabar carnival, by bringing in participants and visitors from other African countries, international investors and the Diaspora.
-According to Osima-Dokubo, "the carnival aimed to include more aspects of local heritage and culture and at the same time strengthen the capacity of the locals to participate in an economically beneficial way.".........
+According to Osima-Dokubo, "the carnival aimed to include more aspects of local heritage and culture and at the same time strengthen the capacity of the locals to participate in an economically beneficial way."